An Introduction to the Action Chunking Transformer

 And it works.

-Chunk me a river (of actions, perhaps)
+Chunk me a river (of actions)

 And works well it does.